NewYorkCityCouncil/council.nyc.gov/README.md

 ### Themes

 There are several themes included in this package.
 The primary site uses the `wp-nycc` theme.
 All other themes are [child themes](https://codex.wordpress.org/Child_Themes) of the `wp-nycc` parent theme.
 Each District site should use the `wp-nycc-district` child theme.
 And each Division site should use its specific `wp-nycc-[division]` child theme.

+For details on how particular themes function, see documentation in the [wiki](wiki).

 ### Foundation for Sites